What Is The Rear Bike Rack For?

 Tents, bags etc.

 If you’re into multi-day bike trips, you may want to carry a tent or a backpack with you on the bike.
-These can be strapped directly on top of the rear rack with bungee chords or with the spring loading mechanism built into the rack.
+These can be strapped directly on top of the rear rack with bungee chords or the spring loading mechanism built into the rack.

-Some racks, like this Ibera Bike Rack on Amazon allow you to attach a pannier on either side and it still has sufficient room to carry a tent or a bag on top.
+Some racks, like this Ibera Bike Rack on Amazon allow you to attach a pannier on either side, and it still has sufficient room to carry a tent or a bag on top.

 Trunk bags